-The following comparison between truth and facts has relevance in the context of theological discussion about the truths of the Bible.
+The below comparison between truth and facts has relevance in the context of theological discussion about the truths of the Bible.
 Scholars believe that many of the biblical narratives are not accurate in every detail – it is not all historical fact.
 Yet they may still be true as far as divine revelation for humanity.
 On a metaphorical level may be perceived God’s plan for salvation and the part humans play in that plan.
 Readers are invited to consider the question of truth versus facts.

 |Based on knowledge and experience, or on speculation.